-Of the more than 90 species of Oak trees that inhabit North America, the great White Oak (Quercus alba) is just about the most majestic.
+Of the more than 90 species of Oak trees that inhabit North America, the great White Oak Tree (Quercus alba) is just about the most majestic.
 I don’t know who originally coined the phrase ‘the mighty oak’, but they must have been referring to White Oak as almost no other Oak species looks as grand.
-Also, if you’re looking to make a positive impact on the ecosystem, there is no other native plant that does more for nature than an Oak tree.
+Also, if you’re looking to make a positive impact on the ecosystem, there is no other native plant that does more for nature than a White Oak tree.

 Not only cutting a stately shape with it’s immense trunk and sprawling branches, but this single tree species feeds more wildlife in North America than just about any other species.
 This fact alone would be an argument for it being nearly the single most important tree species on the continent.
 But when we factor in the value of the lumber and firewood, it is almost assured that this is the single most important species in North America.